 Tenant allowance funds can be used to build out unfinished space, also known as space in shell conditions.
 The allowance is usually intended to cover the essential build-out costs along with some portion of the costs necessary to customize space for a specific use.
 Tenant allowances can also be used to pay for renovations of an existing space.
 When a new business takes over a space, renovations are almost always part of the move.
 Even if a new business replaces a similar one, there typically will be some changes needed such as new paint, signage, lighting, etc.

 Timing of funds can be another one of those attached strings.
 Allowances may only be payable to the tenant versus directly to a contractor or vendor.
 This arrangement ultimately requires both someone to manage the payments and the necessary cash to bridge the period of time between the vendor invoicing and landlord releasing the funds.
-Essentially then, the lease will usually state that work has to be completed and funds requested by a certain date or the allowance will no longer be provided.
+Essentially then, the lease will usually state that work has to be completed first and funds have to be requested by a certain date, or the allowance will no longer be provided.
 In addition, tenant allowance funds are often not enough to cover the entire costs of the project (design, construction, furniture, equipment, etc.)